 Order up favorites like Rosemary Peach Chicken along with burgers and pasta.
 Check its calendar for live music.

-Find baked goods and treats, coffee along with breakfast and lunch items in a charming old house.
+Find baked goods and treats, coffee and breakfast and lunch items on Main Street.

 Neighbor’s Kitchen and Yard